jesse-ai/docs/docs/docs/indicators/custom-indicators.md

 ## Hints

 ### Slicing the candles

 For performance gains, it's good to slice the candles to a certain size to avoid unnecessary calculations.
-Thats the reason we use slice_candles().
+That's the reason we use slice_candles().
 We use the configured warmup_candles_num.

-We don't do it by default if sequential=True, as Jesse doesn't now how much lookback you need from your sequential indicator.
+We don't do it by default if sequential=True, as Jesse doesn't know how much lookback you need from your sequential indicator.
 But as you know it, you can remove this condition.

 ::: tip Too few past data change indicator values
-Some indicators are influenced by the whole range of the past data.
+Some indicators are influenced by the whole range of past data.
 These functions are called functions with memory.
-Check [here](https://ta-lib.org/d_api/ta_setunstableperiod.html) for a good explaination.
+Check [here](https://ta-lib.org/d_api/ta_setunstableperiod.html) for a good explanation.
 That's the reason for warm_up_candles_num changing indicator values under some conditions or variations to other implementations (like TradingView).
 :::